Frida Kahlo self-portrait expected to break auction record | DW | 16.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Frida Kahlo's painting "Diego and I" is a symbol of a passionate and painful relationship with Mexican muralist Diego Rivera.
+Frida Kahlo's painting "Diego and I" is a symbol of the iconic artist's passionate and painful relationship with Mexican muralist Diego Rivera.
 Now it's up for auction.

 Her self-portraits are legendary.
 Frida Kahlo looks deep into the viewer's eyes.
 Her hair is usually pinned up in braids and adorned with flowers.
-She wears hand-embroidered Mexican clothing in bright colors and eye-catching accessories.
-Her iconic unibrow and faint traces of a mustache are clearly visible — two attributes that contradict conventional beauty ideals.
+She wears hand-embroidered Mexican clothing in bright colors along with eye-catching accessories.
+Her iconic unibrow and faint traces of a mustache are clearly visible — two attributes that contradict conventional beauty ideals for women.

 But the painter, who was born in 1907 and died in 1954, cared little about conventions.